 In the case of an asset deal value added tax (VAT) is payable if the seller is company or other entity carrying on a business and it sells the interest in the real estate in the course of its business activities.
-VAT is payable by the seller at the rate of 23%.
-Generally the basis for calculating VAT is the net purchase price.
+VAT is payable by the seller at the rate of 23% (residential estates up to 150 m (flats) and 300 m (buildings) are taxed at the rate of 8%).
+Generally, the basis for calculating VAT is the net purchase price.